jamietanna/workflows/README.md

 Change values as needed.

-For example, if you do not have a docs dir, use the correct dir or no dir instead.

 Install as `.github/workflows/dev-docs-builder.yml` in the content source.

 :wave: Provide the content source access to the Vercel_ tokens.